In early 2023, employees at popular e-commerce platform Shopify returned to work after the holiday break to some surprising news.

 Let's Improve Work, Starting with Meetings

-Let's start rethinking our work and focus on making meetings better if we want to be happier at work.
-Meetings take up a lot of our time, so it's a good place to begin.
+Let's start rethinking our work and focus on improving meetings if we want to be happier.
+Meetings take up much of our time, so it's a good place to begin.
 We need to change our mindset and realize that our time is precious.
 We should say no to meetings that are overwhelming and unnecessary.

 So, let's resolve to be intentional with our time, avoid unproductive meetings, and focus on meaningful work that makes a difference.
 We can create a more productive, engaged, and satisfied workforce.